 AAJA is proud to announce the call for entries and nominations for the 20202 National Journalism Awards and the 2020 AAJA Lifetime Achievement Award.
 Award winners will be announced at the 2020 AAJA National Convention in Washington DC.
-All submissions must be made online by Wednesday, April 22; see the red links below.
+All submissions must be made online using the red links below.

 The 2020 categories are listed below.
 If your piece deals with members of the Asian American Pacific Islander (AAPI) community, you may submit it under the AAPI Issues category.
 Otherwise, you may submit it under the General Excellence category.
 To submit an entry, click on the appropriate category link: